 The top and bottom layers are held together with ribs that form the aerofoil shape and multiple cell openings.
-These cells let air pass into the wing so that it inflates as the wing moves forwards.
+These cells let air pass into the wing, so that it inflates as the wing moves forwards.
 The high pressure air that is forced into the wing keeps it inflated until forward motion stops.

-Pilots will hold the two main controls in their hands to steer the wing, these are called the brakes toggles.
-The brake toggles are connected to lines which pull down on the trailing edge of the wing.
+Pilots will hold the two main controls in their hands to steer the wing. these are called the brake toggles.
+The brake toggles are connected to brake lines, which pull down on the trailing-edge of the wing.

-How a paramotor works - The motor
+How a paramotor works

 This design is a strong frame with a netted cage to shield the pilot and wing from the propeller, and a powerful engine to push the paramotor along.

-How a paramotor works - The frame
+How a paramotor frame works

 Paramotor frames are made from strong but lightweight materials, usually aluminium or stainless steel tubing.
 Some manufacturers are also using carbon fibre and titanium, but these are much more expensive.